ferrouswheel/tenet/README.md

 ```

 NOTE: If for some reason this design can't work, or we can’t have shared decryption
 in general, then we’ll need to store N encrypted blobs for N users.
 This is
 much less efficient, and may make the exchange of updates much less scalable
 for real-world social networks.
-Although bandwidth is alwasy getting cheaper.
+Although bandwidth is always getting cheaper.

 **Bloom header**